-During those hours Steve meets with people on an individual or group basis, whatever works best for the patient.
-He addresses the challenges of living with diabetes and offers advice.
+Our diabetic educator meets with people on an individual or group basis, whatever works best for the patient.
+The educator will address the challenges of living with diabetes and offers advice.

-Clay County Hospital offers a free and open Diabetes Support Group on the third Thursday of each month, starting at 3 pm and again at 6 pm.
+Clay County Hospital offers a free and open Diabetes Support Group on the last Wednesday of each month, starting at 4 pm.
 These meetings are held in the hospital conference room.

 Diabetes mellitus (MEL-ih-tus), or simply, diabetes, is a group of diseases characterized by high blood glucose levels that result from defects in the body’s ability to produce and/or use insulin.